Appraisal Standards Review Protocol

 - Names of law firms, copies of contracts and budgets for external and internal legal services, as applicable

-- The dollar amount actually expended for legal services (broken down by CAD and appraisal review board [ARB] costs) for the last three years, as shown by retainers and hourly billings
+- The dollar amount actually expended for legal services (broken down by CAD and ARB costs) in the last three years, shown by retainer and hourly billings by the lawyer

 People to Interview